orblivion/ntfy/.sandstorm/README.md

 **Why are features missing?** (See link for more details)

 Since Sandstorm rotates ui subdomains, none of the data saved locally to the browser will stick around long term.
+It also means we cannot set a "base-url".
 This breaks:

 * Topic subscriptions
 * Other configurations (language, etc)